ImpulsifyInc/convenience_kiosk_recommender/README.md

 #### Output

-An examplet output is shown below:
+An example output is shown below:

 For store #XXXXX BrandX, Anytown, USA on some date: